Like Father Like Daughter, And Yes, She's Cured AIDS Too

 “I’ve been working with herbs for many years.
 After working with a couple of people one on one is really where I truly got passionate about it,” Xave said.
 In fact, one of Xave’s first clients was a woman with HIV.
 When Dr. Sebi and Xave’s mother traveled to Africa, Xave treated the woman at the Los Angeles office.
 She prepared herbs for her as well as diet recommendations.
 Her client committed to a regimen that included appointments with Xave 1-2 times per week.
 Over time, both women noticed improvements in the client’s health.
 At one point, the client wanted to stop the treatment.
 Xave considered that choice hasty.

 “I will never forget it.
-About 7 months into her program, she called me and she says I know I don’t have this anymore.
+About seven months into her program, she called me and she says I know I don’t have this anymore.
 I know it’s gone from my body.
 And at that time, I said look, you’re dealing with something major.
 I don’t want to allow you to stop the program now and then say you’re healed when we don’t even have that in black and white.
 I said normally in situations we recommend that you go to the doctor so somebody can actually say in black and white that you have actually been healed because there are many parts of your program.
 You’ll get to where your body is doing amazing.
 You feel as though you’re healed because now you’re taking in so much iron and minerals and eating cleaner and drinking water.
 But it doesn’t necessarily mean the disease is completely gone.”

 Xave gave her client two choices: either stay on the program to remove the virus or go to a doctor.
-The client opted to stay with Xave, but eventually sought a doctor’s report 2 months later.
+The client opted to stay with Xave, but eventually sought a doctor’s report two months later.
 The diagnosis?
 Negative.
 She called Xave with the news but Xave sensed something went wrong.

 “She was actually crying.
 So, I said to myself, while she’s on the phone and she’s trying to gather her thoughts, I said uh oh, maybe she went to the doctor and it still says positive.
 So, I just let her speak.
 Then she says I knew it.
 I told you.
 I told you it was gone.
 I knew the day I was free from it.
 And she actually spoke with my father directly about that case.”